-Statistics have it that at least 2% of the population in the United States is facing a lifetime risk for Alopecia areata.
-It may also be true to include that you have visited this blog to try and seek some answers for yourself, a friend or a family member.
+Statistics state that at least 2% of the population in the United States is facing a lifetime risk for Alopecia Areata.
+It may be that you have visited this blog to try and seek some answers for yourself, a friend or a family member.
 Whatever your reasons are, rest assured knowing that most of your questions will be covered here and explained comprehensively.

 Note that it affects both males and females of any age but mostly one will notice the first symptoms before the age of 21.

-In our case, the body defense system mistakenly identifies the hair follicles as foreign and attacks it hence resulting in hair loss.
+In this case, the body defense system mistakenly identifies the hair follicles as foreign and attacks it hence resulting in hair loss.
 The good news is that although the normal growth cycle of hair is disrupted, the hair follicles remain undamaged.
-Although, not guaranteed the hair might grow back in a matter of months or years.
-Also, for those who succumb to Alopecia areata at an advanced age, the chances of hair regrowth are high.
+Although, it is not guaranteed that the hair might grow back in a matter of months or years.
+Also, for those who succumb to Alopecia Areata at an advanced age, the chances of hair regrowth are high.

 Hereditary or not?

 The reason as to why the immune system chooses to attack the hair roots is still unknown, but some experts have attributed it to genetics.
-Although a factor of concern, there are other factors involved.
+However, there are other factors involved.

-I have Alopecia areata what are the chances that my children will have it?
+If I have Alopecia Areata, what are the chances that my children will have it?

 Studies put it that the incidence of AA is higher between blood relatives placing the probability at a 1/5 chance.
 However, since the collected data is of very distant relatives, the actual risk is determined to be much lower than that.
 Therefore, the chances that your little ones will have AA are minimal.